The Jungle Book (1994 film): Plot

-During the British rule in India, Mowgli is the five-year-old son of Nathoo, a widowed guide who is guiding an expedition in the jungle for fellow widower Colonel Geoffrey Brydon, his five-year-old daughter, Kitty, and Brydon's friend, Dr. Julius Plumford.
-Shere Khan the tiger begins stalking the group when fellow guide Buldeo and two other soldiers kill some animals for sport, which is against the jungle law.
+During the British Raj, Mowgli is the five-year-old son of Nathoo, a widowed guide who is guiding an expedition in the Indian jungle for fellow widower Colonel Geoffrey Brydon, his five-year-old daughter, Kitty, and Brydon's friend, Dr. Julius Plumford.
+Shere Khan the Bengal tiger begins stalking the group when fellow guide Buldeo and two other soldiers kill some animals for sport, which is against the jungle law.
 Shere Khan attacks the camp at night, killing the two soldiers and Nathoo, who dies trying to fight him off to defend Buldeo.

 In the chaos, Mowgli and his wolf cub, Grey Brother, are separated and presumed dead.
 Mowgli meets Bagheera the panther who leads him to the wolf pack, and also befriends bear cub Baloo.
-Years later, a monkey steals a bracelet from Mowgli, which Kitty had given to him when they were children.
-Mowgli chases the monkey to an ancient abandoned city honoring Hanuman which hosts piles of treasure, ruled by an orangutan, King Louie.
-Mowgli battles and subdues Kaa the snake using a dagger and is given the bracelet back by Louie.
+Years later, a rhesus macaque steals a bracelet from Mowgli, which Kitty had given to him when they were children.
+Mowgli chases the macaque to an ancient abandoned city honoring Hanuman which hosts piles of treasure, ruled by an orangutan, King Louie.
+Mowgli battles and subdues Kaa the royal python using a dagger and is given the bracelet back by Louie.

 Meanwhile, Kitty still resides in India with Brydon.
-Venturing into the jungle, she meets Mowgli again and does not recognize him.
+Venturing into the jungle, she meets Mowgli again and does not recognize him, though she sees his virtues.
 Mowgli also encounters Captain William Boone, Kitty's suitor, who perceives the animalistic Mowgli as a threat.
 Mowgli arrives in Kitty's village, and she recognizes him after seeing the bracelet.
 Mowgli is pursued by Boone; after a chase, he is caught by Buldeo, who recognizes Mowgli's dagger as being from the legendary city of Hanuman.
 Boone and his men imprison Mowgli and torture him in an attempt to find out where he obtained the dagger.
 Kitty informs her father that the prisoner is Mowgli, though Brydon remains skeptical; Kitty and Plumford attempt to reintroduce Mowgli to the world of man.
 Boone learns from Buldeo and his friend Tabaqui about the lost city and attempts to persuade Mowgli to show him the way.
 However, Mowgli refuses, citing that Boone does not keep the jungle law by killing animals for his own amusement.